dentarg/auth0-blog/_posts/2017-01-19-building-and-securing-a-koa-and-angular2-app-with-jwt.markdown

 }
 ```

-Everything that we do in this file is export a object literal with two properties.
+All that we do in this file is export a object literal with two properties.
 The first property, called `path`, represents the URL that will be requested by external resources, like our front-end, to update the a user's grocery list.
 The second property, called `middleware`, contains the `async` function that will handle such requests.

-This function acts as a last resource in a request, since it does not call `next();` like the last one that we've built, simply retrieving an user object, base on the user's e-mail, and then update this user with the new items sent within the `ctx.request.body`.
+This function acts as a last resource in a request, since it does not call `next();` like the previous one that we've built.
+It simply retrieves a user object, base on the user's e-mail, and then update this user with the new items sent within the `ctx.request.body`.

 Notice that we use two different objects to get data from the request.
 The second object, `ctx.request.body`, contains the new information sent by the user and it is under `koa-bodyparser`'s responsibility to parse it properly.
 The first object, `ctx.state.user` does not exist yet.
-We still have to find a way to be able to identify whose request we are handling, but first we have to wire our new route to our application:
+We still have to find a way to identify whose request we are handling, but first we have to wire our new route to our application:

 ```typescript
 // ... koa router and fs imports